IsaacZheng99/programming-language-learning/C++/9-Pointer/Note.md

     std::cout << *p << std::endl;  // Wrong!
     *p = 9;  // Wrong!

-    // This will cause "compiling error" because the compiler doesn't know how much memory should beread or allocated as the type of the pointer is "void".
+    // This will cause "compiling error" because the compiler doesn't know how much memory should be read or allocated as the type of the pointer is "void".
     ```

     `dereference` a `nullptr`: